Best Apple Black Friday deals 2020: Offers on AirPods, iPhones, iPads and Macbooks

 From 27 November until 30 November, Apple will be offering shoppers a £120 Apple Store gift card with qualifying purchase across iPhones, iPads, Apple Watches, Beats headphones, Apple TV and AirPods.
 However, for discounts on Apple products, you'll need to look to other retailers, such as Currys PC World, Argos and John Lewis, you simply need to know where to shop.

-We’ve hunted down the deals to expect on Apple products this year, and if you ever needed an excuse to treat yourself, 2020 is the year.
+We’ve hunted down the best apple Black Friday deals so far, and if you ever needed an excuse to treat yourself, 2020 is the year.

-Here's our round-up of the best predicted discounts on everything from headphones to laptops.
+Here's our round-up of the best discounts on everything from headphones to laptops.

 Our IndyBest team hand-picks every deal we feature.
 We may earn some commission from the links in this article, but our selections have been made independently and without bias.
 This revenue helps to fund journalism across The Independent.